The Drakkars: Wartime and Khmer Rouge era

+However, in 1974 his brother, who was diligently recording the album sales, called him to report that the album had taken off and sold out completely.
+Thus, that same year he had 20,000 cassettes of The Drakkars professionally repressed and released, this time with seven previously unreleased songs added, including two versions of “បើបងមិនមេត្តា“ [Have You No Mercy], one from the 1972-1973 sessions and one being the original live 1970 hit recording (the 1970 version is featured on the Don’t Think I’ve Forgotten Soundtrack).
+By early 1975, all copies had sold out making it the highest-selling and grossing album in Cambodian history up to that point.

 Plans to further promote the album were halted in April 1975, when the Khmer Rouge defeated the Khmer Republic army and gained control of the country.
-The members of Drakkar are assumed to be among the two million residents of Phnom Penh who were forced to leave the city and become farm workers to fulfill the Khmer Rouge's visions of agrarian socialism and the eradication of all foreign influences (including music) from Cambodian society.
+Tana recalls he was in Pailin when the Khmer Rouge took over and he failed in a planned escape to Thailand.
+The rest of the Drakkars’ members are assumed to be among the two million residents of Phnom Penh who were forced to leave the city and become farm workers to fulfill the Khmer Rouge's visions of agrarian socialism and the eradication of all foreign influences (including music) from Cambodian society.
 Group members Oer Sam Ol and Som Sareth disappeared during the ensuing Cambodian genocide and their exact fates are unknown.
-Singer/guitarist Touch Seang Tana was imprisoned in a work camp, and claims that he survived the genocide by singing Santana songs to Khmer Rouge soldiers on demand while passing himself off as a common peasant.
-Guitarist Touch Chhatha was one of many professional musicians who were forced to play patriotic and traditional music for Khmer Rouge troops practically every day.
+Touch Seang Tana was imprisoned in a work camp, and claims that he survived the genocide by singing Santana songs to Khmer Rouge soldiers on demand while passing himself off as a common peasant.
+Touch Chhattha was one of many professional musicians who were forced to play patriotic and traditional music for Khmer Rouge troops practically every day.